mikeallisonJS/vcv-CaptainsSounds/README.md

 ## Acknowledgements

 The Github Actions auto-build scripts under [.github/](.github) are originally from [SubmarineFree](https://github.com/david-c14/SubmarineFree) -- thanks @david-c14 and @dewb -- find a detailed explanation [here](https://github.com/david-c14/SubmarineFree/wiki/Cross-compiling-using-github-actions).

+The Moog Ladder filter dependency is provided by @ddiakopoulos under "The Unlicense" license.
+The original source code can be found [here](https://github.com/ddiakopoulos/MoogLadders).